 Especially in severe winters with snow cover, mice, rabbits, or porcupines sometimes eat the bark of fruit trees and girdle or partially girdle them.
-Although a girdled tree usually will survive at least one season without treatment, repair work should be done as soon as possible after the injury occurs.
-If sucker shoots arise below the girdle, these may be grafted in above the wound.
-Cut the sucker off high enough that it can be sharpened and slipped under the bark above the wound.
-In the absence of suitable suckers, the area may be bridge-grafted or rootstock trees may be planted alongside the injured tree and inarched into the bark above the wound.
+Although a girdled tree usually will survive at least one season without treatment repair work should be done as soon as possible after the injury occurs.
+If sucker shoots there below the girdle, these may be grafted in above the wound.
+Out the sucker off high enough that it can be sharpened and slipped under the bark above the wound.
+In the absence of spirable suckers, the area may be bridge-grafted or rootstock trees may be obtaited alongside the injured tree and inarched into the bark above the wound.

-Sharpen the cut end of the sucker, rootstock, tree or bridge-graft scion and insert it under the bark above the wound.
-It may be necessary to slit the tree bark and make a groove just wide enough to insert the cut end.
-Be sure to leave an arch in the wood so that the end will not be torn out when the tree blows in the wind.
-Use small brads or finishing nails to hold the scion, sucker, or inarch until it has grown together with the trunk.
+Shapen the cut end of the waker, rootstock, tree or bridge-graft scion and haver it under the lark above the wound.
+It may be necessary to slit the tree bark and make a grove just wide enough to insert the cut end.
+Be sire to leave an arch in the wood so that the adwill not be torn out when the tree blows it the wind.
+Use small brads or firething nails to hold the scion, sucker, or inarch antil it has grown together with the trunk.